Bradleyp123/Kiwi-Source-OOT-/README.md

 KiwiSrc's goal is to create a "Semi-Modern" version of Source engine that could possibly compete with Source 2.
 This means improved VRAD, Improved Rendering (Shaders), More reliance on GPU and a host of other improvements.
 This isn't ment to be the engine the next TitanFall runs on nor will it be, it is for the community by the community.

+Currently we have More passes on VRAD, Higher patches on VRAD, No limit on Transfers (Confirm), more light bounceing, PBR.

+What is planned:
+Improved Real Time Reflections, Proper High-Resolution Texture support, Texture Streaming (maybe), improved AI.

 NOTES:
 No MP, luxels can be visible under circumstances where they are on an angle